Dollar marooned as investors shrug off inflation spike

 Focus now turns to the Fed’s meeting next week, although traders now say that there may not be much of a shift in rhetoric which has played down the need to taper stimulus.

-Ahead of the onshore trading band fix, China's yuan was steady at 6.3853 per dollar offshore .
+Ahead of the onshore trading band fix, China’s yuan was steady at 6.3853 per dollar offshore.
+[CNY/]

 The South Korean won traded firmly after the central bank governor hinted at normalising policy, in an advance copy of a speech to be delivered later on Friday.